 All students are automatically issued with a Braintree Sixth Form ID card which gives them access to facilities and is also used to access print facilities.
-Students are responsible for their ID card and lost cards will be charged for replacement at a sum of £5.00.
-Lost cards should be notified to the Sixth Form Office as soon as is practicably possible.
+Students are responsible for their ID card.
+Any lost cards will be charged for replacement at a sum of £5.00.
+Lost cards should be notified to the Sixth Form Office as soon as possible.
 Students should carry their identity badges at all times when in, or around, the sixth form building and ensure that they are clearly visible when in the main school building.
+This is part of the school's safeguarding procedures.